makarski/gauth-rs/README.md

 - [ ] move creating client to a constructor? or outside
-- [ ] provide dir name / file name for token from configuration
+- [x] provide dir name / file name for token from configuration
-- [ ] provide scopes from configuration
+- [x] provide scopes from outside
 - [ ] clean up prints and errors
 - [ ] clean up func namings
 - [ ] document funcs